 The Center for Biomedical Engineering is a joint program of the School of Engineering and the Division of Biology and Medicine.
 Biomedical engineering creates new knowledge and improves human health through cross-disciplinary research and educational activities that integrate the engineering and physical sciences with the life sciences and clinical practice.

-The Center for Fluid Mechanics, Turbulence and Computation was founded to promote research in fluid mechanics, the study of turbulent flows and transition phenomena, the use of scientific computation in fluid mechanics research, and topics of related scientific interest.
+Fluids at Brown (formerly known as the Center for Fluid Mechanics, Turbulence and Computation) was founded to promote research in fluid mechanics, the study of turbulent flows and transition phenomena, the use of scientific computation in fluid mechanics research, and topics of related scientific interest.

 IMNI promotes and coordinates multidisciplinary research and education in the molecular and nanosciences at Brown.
 Our Institute is unique in its breadth and holistic approach; our faculty span nine departments in the physical, life, and social sciences and their interests span fundamental phenomena, technologies, and the environmental health and societal impacts of nanotechnology.